Sanford Mainers: Mainers attendance

 The following is a list of Sanford Mainers attendance figures at Goodall Park dating back to the team's inception in the 2002 season.
 The team's record average attendance came in the 2005 season, when an average of 699 spectators attended each home game.

 Postseason appearances

 Since 2002, the Sanford Mainers have claimed the league championship twice, the organization's first in 2004 and their second in 2008.
 Since then, the Mainers have appeared in the final round (2014 and 2016), but fell just short to the Newport Gulls and Mystic Schooners, respectively.
 In the franchise's history, the team has made the postseason all but three times.

 Media

 The team's games are broadcast on the NECBL Broadcast Network through BlueFrame Technology, as well as locally on 104.3 FM, AM 1220 The Legends WWSF.
 Until the 2012 season, games were only broadcast on the NECBL Broadcast Network.
 The radio station announced in March 2012 plans to broadcast away games, as well.

+In 2024, the Mainers were selected as one of three NECBL pilot broadcast sites for ESPN+ (alongside with the Bristol Blues and Vermont Mountaineers), with 10 Mainers games airing exclusively on the streaming platform.